ethanblake4/dart_eval/README.md

 }
 ```

-A full example featuring both bridge and wrapper interop is available in the
+An example featuring both bridge and wrapper interop is available in the
 `example` directory.
 For more information, see the
 [wiki page on bridge classes](https://github.com/ethanblake4/dart_eval/wiki/Bridge-classes).